 Understanding Substance Abuse

-How to Help an Addicted Loved One
+How to Help an Addicted Loved One Who Refuses Treatment

 Helping someone with drug addiction isn’t easy, especially if the addicted individual refuses to admit that their substance abuse is an issue in the first place.
-In some cases, the person may recognize that they have a problem and may even try to quit on their own, but the changes their substance abuse has effected in their brain may make that impossible, even if they desperately want to stop using.
+In some cases, the person may recognize that they have a problem and may even try to quit on their own, but the changes their substance abuse has affected in their brain may make that impossible, even if they desperately want to stop using.
 Even if they are able to recognize the ill-effects of drugs or alcohol on their health and well-being, quitting “cold turkey” isn’t always successful in the long term.
 In fact, studies have shown that, without proper substance abuse counseling and medical support, the risk of relapse is increased.
 There is still no definitive cure for addiction, but certain therapeutic modalities have proven successful for many addicted individuals, and helping your loved one access professional treatment is the one sure way you can help.

 Common Signs of Addiction